edrone/tf2-ulmfit/README.md

           --model-weights-cp hotel_regressor/best_checkpoint/best \
           --model-type from_cp \
           --spm-model-file spm_model/enwiki100-toks-sp35k-uncased.model \
-          --max-seq-len 350 \
+          --fixed-seq-len 350 \
           --interactive

 ...

-Paste a document to classify using a regressor: hotel no security stole laptop avoid like plague
+Paste a document to classify using a regressor: horrible hotel no security stole laptop avoid like plague
-Score: = [2.5436585]
+Score: = [2.198639]
 Paste a document to classify using a regressor: excellent hotel stay wonderful staff
-Score: = [6.9718037]
+Score: = [5.979812]
 ```